 A. In the hospital, there are many people wearing scrubs or lab coats that are part of the health care team caring for your baby.
 It can be hard to tell a neonatologist from another doctor, therapist, or nurse.
 MNA doctors may care for your baby in the delivery room or nursery if your obstetrician or pediatrician asks us.
 We are often asked to see your baby if your baby requires specialized care.

 Q. I gave birth at a participating (in-network) hospital.
 Why isn’t my baby’s doctor a participating (in-network) physician?

 A. Not everyone who works in the hospital is an employee of the hospital.
 The MNA specialists that cared for your baby in the hospital are independent physicians.
 Although we participate with and are in-network for many insurance companies, we may not have an agreement with your particular insurance company (out-of-network).
 We realize you may not have had a choice of physician for the care your baby received.
 That’s OK.
 We will still bill your insurance for the care we provided.
-However, you may receive notification that your insurance did not pay the full or expected amount of your bill, and you will be responsible for this outstanding balance.
 Our billing office will assist you in appealing to your carrier for additional payment so that you receive the insurance benefits to which you are entitled.

 Q. Why did the insurance company send me a check instead of sending it to MNA?

 A. Each insurance company is different and sometimes they send you a check instead of sending it directly to us.
 When you get the check to pay for the care MNA doctors gave your baby, you can deposit it and pay us online, or you can endorse it by signing the back and writing “For deposit only to MNA” under your signature and then mail it to us.
 If your insurance company sends you a check for services provided by MNA, you become responsible for that portion of the bill and not just the co-pay and deductibles.
 Thus, it is important to forward these payments to us for credit on your account.